McLae/Speed-Match/README.md

 # Speed Match
  speed match scripts for JMRI
- FIndMaxSpeed works by reading the block occupancy of a BDL168 and calculating speed from length of tack segment and time in segment.
+ FIndMaxSpeed works by reading the block occupancy and calculating speed from length of tack segment and time in segment.
- SPeedmatchHO has issues readtin menu choices and writing to Loco in POM mode.
+ Updated to use Arduino CMRI based sketch and IR sensors.
+See BOM/instructions for details